It is historical, not symbolic, for several reasons:

 a.
 Just as some people believe Adam is a mythical person with an existence having no basis in fact, some people believe the same for Santa Claus.
 The Saint Nicholas figure who actually formed the basis for the symbol we revere is little known.
 Can you believe there are other symbols whose origins are now obscure, but were based on fact?

 b.
 Even now scientists and nutritionists are trying to figure out why we all can’t live twice as long.
 Death seems to be alien.
 Did you know that because of Adam’s sin, we all die?
-Jesus came as the second Adam, so that through his death and resurrection, we who believe may all be made alive.
+Jesus came as the second Adam, so that through his death and resurrection, we who believe in Jesus may all be made alive with him.